Juggernaut102/tp/docs/DeveloperGuide.md

 - User has the student's information ready

 **Main Success Scenario:**
-1. User enters the `add` command with all required parameters
+1. User requests to add a student contact with all required parameters
 2. EduDex validates the parameters
 3. EduDex adds the student to the contact list
 4. EduDex shows a success message with the added student's details